Taxation in Norway: Taxation of shipping income

 Shipping companies shipping income is exempted from income taxation, but they pay a tonnage tax of vessels they own, and in some cases the vessel they hire.
 The tax is based on vessels' net tonnage (tons).
 This tonnage tax must be paid regardless of whether the vessel has been in operation or not.

 Tax on net wealth

 Wealth tax is levied at both municipal and central government level.
 The tax base is net wealth less a basic deduction.
 In 2018, the basic deduction is NOK 1,480,000 (double this for married couples).
 The value of a personal residence is assessed at about 25% of its market value for tax purposes.
 Other residences are assessed at 90% of the market value.
 As a consequence of basic deduction in combination with gentle assessment rules, especially of housing, the wealth tax is of little importance to most tax-paying households.
-The municipal tax rate is 0.7%, while the national tax rate is 0.15% for 2018.
+The municipal tax rate is 0.7%, while the national tax rate is 0.4% as of 2023, up from 0.15% for 2018.

+It has been claimed that a rise of the wealth tax rate in 2022 caused more than 30 billionaires to leave Norway, however others have challenged this claim by pointing to a capital gains tax law change that was avoidable by leaving the country by the 29th of November, 2022.